Diverting Organic Waste and Recyclables is Mandatory with California State Law SB 1383

 To comply with this law, all businesses and residents will be required to separate organics and recyclable materials from trash and either subscribe to the required collection services or self-haul to an appropriate facility for diversion.

-• If you are a business owner in West Contra Costa County, CLICK HERE
+- If you are a business owner in West Contra Costa County, details are on this page

-• If you are a multifamily property owner in West Contra Costa County, CLICK HERE
+- If you are a multifamily property owner in West Contra Costa County, details are on this page

-• If you are resident of West Contra Costa County, CLICK HERE
+- If you are resident of West Contra Costa County, details are on this page

-• If you are a resident of West Contra Costa County living in a mulltifamily property complex, CLICK HERE
+- If you are a resident of West Contra Costa County living in a mulltifamily property complex, details are on this page

 The Goal of SB 1383

 Regulations will take effect on January 1, 2022.
-The goal of SB 1383 is to reduce organic waste disposal 75% by 2025 and to rescue 20% of surplus edible food for the food insecure by 2025.
+The goal of SB 1383 is to reduce organic waste disposal to Landfill by 75%, and to rescue 20% of surplus edible food for the food insecure, both by January 1, 2025.

 The Solution: Fight Climate Change

-California is experiencing the effects of a climate crisis: hotter summers, rising sea levels that erode our coastlines, extreme droughts, and more devasting fire seasons.
+California is experiencing the effects of a climate crisis: hotter summers, rising sea levels that erode our coastlines, extreme droughts, and more devastating fire seasons.

 The solution?
 Take on the climate crisis.
 This will put California and West Contra Costa County in a much better position to protect the health of our people and our planet.

-View the video from CalRecycle to learn more about California’s Short-Lived Climate Pollutant Reduction Strategy.
+View this video from CalRecycle to learn more about California’s Short-Lived Climate Pollutant Reduction Strategy:

 The Solution: Reduce Food Waste to Feed the Food Insecure